Elmer Belt: The Elmer Belt Library of Vinciana

-Dr. Belt's Leonardo da Vinci collection was his major undertaking as a collector.
-He aimed to build the most extensive collection on Leonardo in the world by acquiring (1) all editions of Leonardo's works in facsimile; (2) all published works known to have been consulted by Leonardo in the editions the artist used (“Leonardo's Library”); (3) many early-printed books important to the history of art, beginning with Giorgio Vasari's Lives of the Artists; and (4) modern scholarly literature on Leonardo and his legacy in the arts and sciences.
-He also ultimately acquired all printed editions of Leonardo's Treatise on Painting plus two important manuscript versions of the Treatise that preceded the first printed edition; and a collection of Leonardo-related graphic arts materials, such as prints after the artist's so-called "grotesques."

-Beginning in the 1930s, Dr. Belt began working with the Los Angeles book dealer and cultural catalyst Jacob Zeitlin, who acted as Dr. Belt's agent in purchasing materials for his collection.
+Belt’s Leonardo da Vinci collection was his most significant undertaking as a collector, with the goal of creating the world’s most comprehensive collection on Leonardo.His efforts focused on acquiring facsimiles of Leonardo’s works in all available editions, as well as books that Leonardo is known to have consulted, specifically in the same editions that the artist himself used—an assemblage referred to as "Leonardo’s Library."
+He also collected early art history books, including key works like Lives of the Most Excellent Painters, Sculptors, and Architects, as well as modern scholarly literature exploring Leonardo’s influence in the arts and sciences.
+Among the highlights of his collection were all printed editions of A Treatise on Painting, two manuscript versions predating the first printed edition, and a selection of graphic arts materials, such as prints inspired by Leonardo’s "grotesques."
+Beginning in the 1930s, Dr. Belt worked closely with Jacob Zeitlin, who acted as Belt's agent in sourcing and acquiring materials for this collection.

-By 1945, the Leonardo collection had grown to the extent that Belt engaged a full-time librarian, Kate Steinitz, to manage it.
-A former patient of Belt's, Steinitz was an important artist who had been active in the avant-garde art scene during the Weimar Republic and who had fled Germany after Hitler came to power.
+By 1945, the Leonardo collection had grown to the extent that Belt hired a full-time librarian, his former patient Kate Steinitz, to manage it.